 Trend Towards Banning the Breed in Europe

-The trend in Europe is definitely moving towards banning Scottish Folds, where the breed has been banned in Austria and in the city of Brussels this year alone (2019) – and soon – ironically – in Scotland, too: the birthplace of the Scottish Fold. ☹ The biggest platform for free classified ads in Germany stopped allowing ads for Scottish Folds in April of 2019, on the grounds of cruelty to animals.
+The trend in Europe is definitely moving towards banning Scottish Folds, where the breed has been banned in Austria (2019) and Belgium since the the first of January 2021 – and soon – ironically – in Scotland, too: the birthplace of the Scottish Fold. ☹ The biggest platform for free classified ads in Germany stopped allowing ads for Scottish Folds in April of 2019, on the grounds of cruelty to animals.

 But one thing banning does not seem to do is lessen the breed’s popularity.
 Even though breeding Scottish Folds is now illegal in Austria, I was able to find kittens for sale on a well-known online site for classified ads in December 2019 (willhaben.at).
 And in Germany, too, the ads have simply moved to another site (e.g. quoka.de).
 Pop stars such as Taylor Swift or Ed Sheeran boost the breed’s prominence on Instagram.
 Swift regularly posts photos of her Folds, which are seen by her 125 million followers.
 This photo of Taylor Swift’s Folds received nearly 2 million likes.
 Whereas Sheeran’s kitties have 358 thousand of followers of their own under the name The Wibbles.